quelixir/secad/docs/docs/certificate-template-variables.md

 2. Verify transaction data in the database
 3. Test with a simple template first
 4. Use the template validation API endpoint
+5. Review the `certificateData` JSON field in the transaction record